dogtagpki/pki/docs/manuals/man8/pki-server-upgrade.8.md

 It is possible to check the status of a running upgrade process.

 ```
-$ pki-server-upgrade --status
+$ pki-server upgrade --status
 ```

 ### Troubleshooting

 Check the scriptlet to see which operations are being executed.
-Once the error is identified and corrected, the upgrade can be resumed by re-running **pki-server-upgrade**.
+Once the error is identified and corrected, the upgrade can be resumed by re-running **pki-server upgrade**.

 If necessary, the upgrade can be run in verbose mode:

 ```
-$ pki-server-upgrade --verbose
+$ pki-server upgrade --verbose
 ```

 It is possible to rerun a failed script by itself, specifying the instance and subsystem, version, and scriptlet index:

 ```
-$ pki-server-upgrade --instance pki-tomcat --subsystem ca --scriptlet-version 10.0.1 --scriptlet-index 1
+$ pki-server upgrade --instance pki-tomcat --subsystem ca --scriptlet-version 10.0.1 --scriptlet-index 1
 ```

 ### Reverting an upgrade